 New OCI Law Focuses on Private Sector Contracts, More Examples, More Procedures

 Late 2022, the president signed a law that would increase what contractors have to reveal about potential organizational conflicts of interest.
 The law is called the Preventing Organizational Conflicts of Interest in Federal Acquisition Act.
-Below, we highlight some of the main things contractors should out look for based on this new law.
+Below, we highlight some of the main things contractors should look out for based on this new law.

 Continue reading